paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2012-11-01-trimming_the_fat.md

   </tbody>
 </table>

-## If I Had More Time, I Would Make the Website Quicker
+## If I had more time, I would make the website quicker

 Arguably, many of these optimisations are overkill, especially given some of the modest reductions.
 Still, this exercise was useful in understanding where performance gains can be found, and I can apply this knowledge on future projects.

 Website optimisation can be a cruel game; everything has a number that begs to be reduced, but doing so requires a lot of experimentation, research and testing.
 And when you're playing with the last hundred or so kilobytes, there's little reward for your effort.
 Hopefully this overview will save you from playing the same game I have.